jblakeley/getting-a-research-gig/README.md

 The bottom line is that these admission systems likely to skew heavily towards false negatives: more qualified students apply than can be accepted.
 So do not get discouraged if you don't get accepted into your favorite program - a lot is dependent on being the right applicant at the right time.
 Rejection is neither a judgement on your technical, academic, or even personal merit. **You are awesome and will be an asset wherever you go.
 Remember that!**

 # Your Application
 Each application will be slightly different.
 However, I address the most common parts of the application below.
-Again, these are mostly tailored to NSF REU applications, but you can probabably easily pick and choose what advice is relevant to your own goals.
+Again, these are mostly tailored to NSF REU applications, but you can pick and choose what advice is relevant to your own goals.

 By the time you apply, you either already have research experience or you don't.
 Some programs target students who have no research experience, while other programs favor students with experience.
 Either way, you should convince the admissions panel that you are knowledgeable about what it means to do research (however, you might not know if you want to pursue it as a career or not) and are capable of contributing to a large research project (either by having prerequisite knowledge/skills in the area of research, being able to work well on a team, motivation and curiosity, etc).

 ### Your Letters of Recommendation
 Most programs require 2-3 letters of recommendation.
 Letters of recommendation are probably the most important part of your application.
 The best indicator of your ability to do research to the admissions committee will be by their peers - other professional researchers.
-Thus, your letters should be from professors or those who have careers in research, such as researchers at National Labs, inudstry, etc. (Letters should NOT be from high school teachers.
+Thus, your letters should be from professors or those who have careers in research, such as researchers at National Labs, industry, etc. (Letters should NOT be from high school teachers.
 Also, they generally should not be from graduate students or postdocs either.
 Again, keep in mind that professional researchers are best qualified to evaluate your potential or abilities in doing research.)

 The best letters of recommendations will be from those you have worked with previously on research, a large project in a related field, have been a teaching assistant with, etc. Generally you want to avoid the "Did Well in Class" letters (also known as a DWIC letter), or letters from professors who only know you from class.
 One letter like this might be okay, but take time to meet with professors outside of class to discuss your career goals, possible research interests, their research and advice for conducting research, etc. One step better than a DWIC letter will be a letter from a professor where the course you took required a large project or where the course was an advanced topic.